 Video has been utilized for human rights documentation and advocacy for quite some time now and it’s power and impact seem to continuously grow.
-We now know that there are 1.5 billion registered users visiting YouTube every month.
+We now know that there are about 1.5 billion registered users visiting YouTube every month.
 That’s a huge number for an audience which is increasing day by day.
-But aside from the numbers, video has also acted as a catalyst for events that bring about social change such as the Arab spring, or has propagate another war.
+But aside from the numbers, video has also acted as a catalyst for events that bring about social change such as the Arab spring, or has helped propagate another war.

 One of the related sessions at COCONET 2017 (a Southeast Asia digital rights camp hosted by EngageMedia and partners) was ‘Video and Technology for Human Rights Documentation’.
 The session was delivered by Prakkash from WITNESS and Yerry Borang from our organization who explained how activists, journalists, and human rights advocates can maximize the benefits of using video and technology in their work.

 With HD, DSLR and hidden cameras becoming cheaper and more affordable, it becomes increasingly feasible for advocates to use video in their work.
 It’s also become more common and handy to use drones for advocacy, whether to be used as an alternative source for evidence or to document police brutality.

 Today there are several useful tools and apps such as Camera V, which is one of the best ways to capture and share verifiable photos and videos on a smartphone or tablet.
 With this app, individuals working in difficult and high-risk situations can easily capture and gather visual evidence of rights violations and abuse of power.

 It can also be used for documenting personal matters such as those related to accidents, real estate and more.
 All this evidence can later be verified or used in court or to prove that an event or incident actually took place.

 Another interesting app is Obscura Cam, which can be used as a tool to remove metadata such as geo-location or obscure faces for anonymity.
 This gives people the power to better protect themselves and the identities of those captured in their photos before they are posted online.